-Nominations: Approximately 412 students enter the Advanced Civil Schooling Program annually (does not include separately funded AAC, SOLIC and EGSP programs).
+Nominations: Approximately 412 students enter the Advanced Civil Schooling Program annually (does not include separately funded programs like AAC, SOLIC and EGSP/GRADSO).
 Based on the budget, the Advanced Civil Schooling Chief allocates program space availability among the Training Agencies (Basic Branches, Functional Areas, USMA, FLEP, JAGC, PAWC, JCS/OSD, Harvard Strategist, WOD, AAC, SOLIC).

 Training agencies select Advanced Civil Schooling candidates for their designated openings.
-Career Divisions (Maneuver, Fires and Effects Division (MFED), Operations Support Division (OSD) and Force Sustainment Division (FSD) screen nominees to ensure they meet eligibility requirements and to determine manner of performance potential.
-Chief of Development Branch, Leadership Development Division, Human Resources Command reviews candidate information for final approval.
+Career Divisions (Maneuver, Fires and Effects Division (MFED), Operations Support Division (OSD) and Force Sustainment Division (FSD)) screen nominees to ensure they meet eligibility requirements and to determine potential.
+Chief of Advanced Education Programs Branch, Leadership Development Division, Human Resources Command reviews candidate information for final approval.

 Simultaneous to the Advanced Civil Schooling application process, the officer applies to the desired civilian institutions, unless otherwise directed by Human Resources Command.
 After the officer has been accepted by a university and approved by the Development Branch, the officer's Assignment Officer will issue a Request For Orders (RFO) through the appropriate PSB.